Nunciature of Eugenio Pacelli: Nuncio in Berlin (1920–1929)

-Several years after he was appointed Nuncio to Germany on 23 June 1920, and after completion of a concordat with Bavaria, Pacelli resigned as nuncio to Bavaria and was appointed first nuncio to Prussia, keeping in personal union the office of nuncio to Germany.
-A nunciature was opened in Berlin and Pacelli moved there in 1925.
-Many of Pacelli's Munich staff would stay with him for the rest of his life, including his advisor Robert Leiber and Sister Pascalina Lehnert – housekeeper, friend and adviser to Pacelli for 41 years.
+Several years after he had been appointed nuncio to Germany on 23 June 1920, he completed a concordat with Bavaria and later resigned as nuncio to Bavaria and was appointed first nuncio to Prussia, which kept in personal union the office of nuncio to Germany.
+A nunciature was opened in Berlin, where Pacelli moved in 1925.
+Many of Pacelli's staff in Munich would stay with him for the rest of his life, including his advisor Robert Leiber and Sister Pascalina Lehner, a housekeeper, friend and adviser to Pacelli for 41 years.

 In Berlin, Pacelli was doyen or Dean of the Diplomatic Corps and active in diplomatic and many social activities.
-There he met notables like Albert Einstein, Adolf von Harnack, Gustav Stresemann, Clemens August Graf von Galen and Konrad Graf von Preysing; the later two he elevated to cardinal in 1946.
-He worked with the German priest Ludwig Kaas, who was known for his expertise in Church-state relations and was politically active in the Centre Party.
+There, he met notables like Albert Einstein, Adolf von Harnack, Gustav Stresemann, Clemens August Graf von Galen and Konrad Graf von Preysing, the last two of whom he elevated to cardinal in 1946.
+He worked with the German priest Ludwig Kaas, who was known for his expertise in relations between church and state and was politically active in the Centre Party.
 While in Germany, he enjoyed working as a pastor.
-He traveled to all regions, attended Katholikentag (national gatherings of the faithful), and delivered some 50 sermons and speeches to the German people.
+He travelled to all regions, attended Katholikentag (national gatherings of the faithful) and delivered some 50 sermons and speeches to the German people.

 Negotiations with the Soviet Union (1925–1927)

-In post-war Germany, Pacelli worked mainly on clarifying the relations between Church and State (see below).
-But in the absence of a papal nuncio in Moscow, Pacelli worked also on diplomatic arrangements between the Vatican and the Soviet Union.
+In postwar Germany, Pacelli worked mainly on clarifying the relations between church and state, but in the absence of a papal nuncio in Moscow, Pacelli worked also on diplomatic arrangements between the Vatican and the Soviet Union.
 He negotiated food shipments for Russia, where the Church was persecuted.
-He met with Soviet representatives including Foreign Minister Georgi Chicherin, who rejected any kind of religious education and the ordination of priests and bishops, but offered agreements without the points vital to the Vatican.
+He met with Soviet representatives including Foreign Minister Georgi Chicherin, who rejected any kind of religious education and the ordination of priests and bishops but offered agreements without the points vital to the Vatican.
 “An enormously sophisticated conversation between two highly intelligent men like Pacelli and Chicherin, who seemed not to dislike each other”, wrote one participant.
-Despite Vatican pessimism and a lack of visible progress, Pacelli continued the secret negotiations, until Pope Pius XI ordered them to be discontinued in 1927.
+Despite Vatican pessimism and a lack of visible progress, Pacelli continued the secret negotiations until Pope Pius XI ordered them to be discontinued in 1927.